 The Best Start Grant consists of three different benefit payments: Pregnancy and Baby Payment (applications taken from 10 December 2018), Early Learning Payment (applications taken from 29 April 2019) and School Age Payment (applications taken from 3 June 2019).
 The Background section has further detail about these different payments.
-This publication provides information on applications and payments for Best Start Grant from 10 December 2018 to 30 September 2024.
+This publication provides information on applications and payments for Best Start Grant from 10 December 2018 to 31 March 2025.

-Best Start Foods is a recurring four weekly pre-paid card payment, which replaced Healthy Start Vouchers for new claims in Scotland from 12 August 2019.
-This publication provides information on applications and payments for Best Start Foods from 12 August 2019 to 30 September 2024.
+Best Start Foods replaced Healthy Start Vouchers for new claims in Scotland from 12 August 2019.
+Payments are made every four weeks and delivered via a pre-paid card.
+This publication provides information on applications and payments for Best Start Foods from 12 August 2019 to 31 March 2025.